 These are all reclaimed fabrics...
 I use the remnants of what would have been thrown away and incorporate them into a one of a kind specialty!
 These are a lot of fun, and tell many different stories

 BABY BLANKETS (warm snuggly)- These are made of Cozy shaggy suede with a silky trim.
 They are a quarter of the size of my large Warm Snuggly blankets.

-You can find me at the Bountiful Farm for Christmas in the Country.
+You can find me at the Hazel Creek Farm for Christmas in the Country.